Adarsh3315/Adarsh3315/README.md

 - 💞️ I’m looking to collaborate on AI/ML solutions, cloud-based applications, and cutting-edge tech projects.
 - 📫 How to reach me: Feel free to email me or connect on LinkedIn!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I’m a tech enthusiast who also loves cricket, astrophysics, and all Iron Man movies! 🦾🎥
+- ⚡ Fun fact: I'm a tech lover who also enjoys cricket, astrophysics, and all Iron Man movies! 🦾🎥

 ---